daplayer/daplayer.github.io/documentation/api/player.md

 <hr>
 ## initialize

-Initializes all the necessary elements for audio analysis.
+Initializes all the necessary elements.
-These ones should be instantiated just once.

 Returns **null**